Osthanes/saucelabs/README.md

 ### Usage:
-Provide Sauce Labs User Name and Access Key in the text boxes provided.
+Provide Sauce Labs User Name and Access Key in the text boxes provided and indicate whether Sauce Connect will need to be set up.
+This only applies if the project does not use the npm module `sauce-connect-launcher`.

 In order to automatically run tests against the URL generated in the build stage, ensure that tests are configured to pull a URL from environment variables(namely `TEST_URL`).
 Add two environment variables `CF_APP_NAME` with a blank value (delete any pre-filled data) and one with the key `TEST_URL` with no value as before.
 This will the be the URL of the deployed app that the tests will run against.